Agua de Tuna (Prickly Pear Agua Fresca)

 HOW TO STORE AGUA FRESCA

-Store agua fresca in an airtight container in the refrigerator for up to 2-3 days, ensuring it stays fresh and chilled.
-Stir before serving as ingredients tend to settle at the bottom when sitting.
+Aguas frescas are best enjoyed fresh, but you can store this prickly pear juice in an airtight container in the refrigerator for 2-3 days.
+Always remember to stir before serving as ingredients tend to settle at the bottom when sitting.

 LOOKING FOR MORE INSPIRATION?